raphCode/master-thesis-muzero/theory.typ

 I store tuples $(s_t, a_t, r_(t+1))$ together at the same array index because this is most convenient for training.

-The concept of sequential decision making can be formalized with finite !mdps.
+The concept of !seql decision making can be formalized with finite !mdps.
 Finite means the sets of possible !ss $S$, !as $A$ and !rs $R$ each have a finite number of elements.
 Beside these sets, a !mdp is characterized by the dynamics !fn $p : S times R times S